xyngular/py-xinject/docs/advanced.md

 ie: it's assumed to be thread-safe.

-You can indicate a Dependency subclass should not be shared between threads by inheriting from `udepend.resource.ThreadUnsafeResource` instead, or by setting the **class attribute** (on your custom sub-class of Dependency) `udepend.resource.Dependency.resource_thread_sharable` to `False`.
+You can indicate a Dependency subclass should not be shared between threads by inheriting from `udepend.dependency.ThreadUnsafeResource` instead, or by setting the **class attribute** (on your custom sub-class of Dependency) `udepend.dependency.Dependency.resource_thread_sharable` to `False`.

 Things that are probably not thread-safe in general are resources that contain network/remote type connections/sessions/clients.